Irina Risenzon: Career

-Risenzon is coached by Ira Vigdorchik of Maccabi Holon.
+Risenzon was coached by Ira Vigdorchik of Maccabi Holon.

-Risenzon had her highest placement at the 2009 World Championships held in Mie, Japan finishing 6th in All-around and at the 2008 European Championships in Torino, Italy finishing 8th in All-around.
+Risenzon had her highest placement at the 2009 World Championships held in Mie, Japan finishing 6th in All-around and at the 2008 European Championships in Turin, Italy finishing 8th in All-around.
 She competed on behalf of Israel at the 2008 Summer Olympics in Beijing, China, placing 9th in the individual all-around competition.
 She won the All-around bronze medal at the 2008 Grand Prix Final in Bratislava, Slovakia.

 In 2009, Risenzon won silver medals in the individual hoop event at the Summer Universiade.
 She has also won a pair of bronze medals at the individual apparatus events in ribbon, rope, ball, hoop and clubs at the FIG World Cup and Grand Prix Series.

 Risenzon ended her career in 2010.